 Reconciling Micro and Macro Labor Supply Elasticities: A Structural Perspective

-The response of aggregate labor supply to various changes in the economic environment is central to many economic issues, especially the optimal design of tax policies.
-This paper surveys recent work that uses structural models and micro data to evaluate the size of this response.
-Whereas the earlier literature on this issue often concluded that aggregate labor supply elasticities were small, recent work has identified three key reasons that the aggregate elasticity may be quite large.
-First, earlier estimates abstracted from several key features, including human capital accumulation, leading to estimates that are dramatically negatively biased.
-Second, failure to understand that aggregate labor supply adjustments can occur along both the hours per worker and employment margins has led economists to misinterpret the implications of previous estimates for aggregate labor supply.
-Third, structural estimation of responses along the extensive (i.e., employment) margin are typically quite large.
+The response of aggregate labor supply to various changes in the economic environment is central to many economic issues, including the optimal design of tax policies.
+Whereas the earlier literature often concluded that aggregate labor supply elasticities were small, we argue that recent work using structural models and micro data credibly supports large aggregate elasticities.
+We focus on three issues.
+First, earlier analyses abstracted from several key features, including human capital accumulation, that severely negatively biased estimates of a key preference parameter.
+Second, failure to understand that aggregate labor supply adjustments can occur along both the hours per worker and employment margins has led economists to misinterpret the implications of preference parameters for aggregate labor supply.
+Third, structural estimation of models that feature choice along the extensive margin using micro data typically finds large responses.

 Suggested Citation: Suggested Citation